 The Center for Educational Documentation assists international students with the admission process into U.S. universities as well as for the CPA examination in Massachusetts by evaluating their foreign credentials in terms of U.S. educational standards.

-Schools can identify these groups themselves or use DataDirect to assist them.
-You can find DataDirect FAQ and Online Tutorials here www.aacsb.edu/datadirect.
+Schools can identify these groups themselves or use DataDirect to assist in their efforts.
+You can find DataDirect FAQs and online tutorials at aacsb.edu/datadirect.